 Those who are in the flesh cannot please God.
 You, however, are not in the flesh, but in the Spirit, since the Spirit of God lives in you.
 But if anyone does not have the Spirit of Christ, he does not belong to Him.
 Now if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.
 And if the Spirit of Him who raised Jesus from the dead lives in you, then He who raised Christ from the dead will also bring your mortal bodies to life through His Spirit who lives in you.
 Ro 8:8-11 HCSB

 Our Messiah must rule as King until the last enemy is conquered and the last enemy is death (Col 1:13-14; 1 Cor 15:20-28; Heb 10:10; Rev 1:1-6).

-In kingdom relationships, we serve Christ by our right conduct, peace and joy through the Holy Spirit and God takes pleasure in us.
+In kingdom relationships, we the sheep of his pasture serve Messiah in righteous, peace and joy through the Holy Spirit and God takes pleasure in us.

 For the Kingdom of God does not consist of eating and drinking, but of right conduct, peace and joy, through the Holy Spirit; and whoever in this way devotedly serves Christ, God takes pleasure in him, and men highly commend him.
 Ro 14:17-18 WNT

 Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
 Amen.
 Heb 13:20-21 KJV